JohannesBuchner/RainbowLasso/README.rst

 * GALEX (far-UV and near-UV),
 * optical (griz bands from Legacy Survey),
-* near-infrared (UltraVISTA hemisphere survey, UKIDSS)
+* near-infrared (JKH, UltraVISTA hemisphere survey, UKIDSS)
-* infrared (WISE, decomposed by Legacy Survey)
+* infrared (WISE W1,W2,W3,W4, deblended by Legacy Survey)

 Depending on whether the source is extended or point-like (information from the Legacy Survey multi-wavelength source fitting from optical to mid-infrared),